China to crackdown on trafficking in 'foreign brides'

 "Some cross-border marriage brokerages or websites have been publishing tempting advertisements to introduce Vietnamese brides for cross-border marriages, but most involve kidnappings," Wang Ying, an official with the Ministry of Public Security responsible for combating human trafficking, was quoted by the newspaper as saying.

-"Once their client takes a liking to a foreign girl, they cheat her and persuade her to have a wedding in Vietnam, then charge their male client 30,000 to 50,000 yuan ($4,900 to $8,150) as a service charge," said Wang.
+"Once their client takes a liking to a foreign girl, they cheat her and persuade her to have a wedding in Vietnam, then charge their male client 30,000 to 50,000 yuan (3015 to 5020 pounds) as a service charge," said Wang.

 The newspaper said some Vietnamese girls were forced to become prostitutes in coastal or border areas of China such as Guangdong province.